G4TGJ/MorseKeyer/README.md

 You can flash a pre-built hex file (look under the releases tab) or you can build it using Atmel Studio 7.
 The project file is TMK/TMK.atsln.

-Configuration options are set in config.h.
-If for any reason you use different hardware pins they can be set in this file but the main reason for changing this file is to set the keyer mode or the two speeds set by the keyer switch.

-    #define MIN_MORSE_WPM 16 // Speed when SW1 is open
-    #define MAX_MORSE_WPM 20 // Speed when SW1 is closed
+By default the keyer is in Iambic A mode with a slow speed of 16wpm and a fast speed of 20wpm but these can be overriden by writing to the EEPROM.
+The file can be created in any text editor and written in Avrdudess - select raw binary as the format.

+Data format:

+    TMK x yy zz

+    Always starts with TMK
-    // 0 for Iambic A, 1 for Iambic B or 2 for Ultimatic (defined by enum eMorseKeyerMode in morse.h)
+    x is A for Iambic A, B for Iambic B or U for Ultimatic yy is the slow morse speed in wpm zz is the fast morse speed in wpm
-    #define KEYER_MODE 0

-The keyer mode can be set on the compiler command line.
-To make it easy to produce Iambic A, Iambic B and Ultimatic keyer software the batch build can be used to build all these by one command.
+For example:

+    TMK U 14 28

+If the format is incorrect or the slow and fast speeds are outside the min (10wpm) and max (30wpm) limits defined in config.h then the default values are used.